AIM rule 26 factsheet

 The following information is provided to describe how the Company applies the principles in the QCA Code and explain any departures from the specific provisions of that code.
 The date of the latest review was 14 May 2021.

 The ten principles of corporate governance set out under three headings in the QCA Code – Deliver Growth, Maintain a Dynamic Management Framework, and Build Trust – and applied by the Company are as follows:

 1. Establish a strategy and business model which promote long-term value for shareholders.

 The Board is responsible to shareholders for setting the Company’s strategy and overseeing its execution, and for the overall management, control and performance of Velocys’ business.
-Velocys’ strategy and business model can be found in the Chairman’s and CEO’s reports on pages 6 to 9 of the 2019 Report & Accounts.
+Velocys’ strategy and business model can be found in the Chairman’s and CEO’s reports on pages 12 to 15 of the 2020 Annual Report and Accounts.

 2. Seek to understand and meet shareholder needs and expectations.